What does running mean to you?

 How did you get involved with RCMalden?

 I moved to Malden in 2019 after having spent 15 years living in Brighton.
 I was looking for a community to connect with to show me the local running routes.
-Thankfully, I knew Joe from DFMC and he let looped me into RCMalden right away!
+Thankfully, I knew Joe from DFMC and he looped me into RCMalden right away!

 Your favorite run